-IP and Q data were filtered with 15 fiducial non-linear filter to eliminate spherical spikes, which were represented as irregular noise of large amplitude in records and high frequency noise of bird electronics.
-Then, a 20-fiducial low-pass filter was applied to suppress instrumental and cultural noise.
-These filters were not able to suppress all the noise.
-Also, shifts in IP and Q data, with amplitude of 5-10 ppm, was observed in some flights.
+IP and Q data were filtered with non-linear filter to eliminate spherical spikes, which were represented as irregular noise of large amplitude in records and high frequency noise of bird electronics.
+Then, a low-pass filter was applied to suppress instrumental and cultural noise.
+These filters described in Appendix A2 were not able to suppress all the noise.
+Also, shifts in IP and Q data, with amplitude of 5-10 ppm, were observed in some flights.
 These shifts were edited manually where possible.